rh-mobb/aro-workshop-content/aro-content/index.md

 - Complete Day 2 operations tasks such as configuring node and cluster scaling policies, configuring managed upgrades, and using labels for deterministic app placement on nodes
 - Learn how to leverage Azure Service Operator to manage and use Azure Services directly from OpenShift
 - Deploy an application using CI/CD and expose the application using the Azure Front Door Service
-- Use Azure Arc for logging and monitoring of OpenShift and containerized applications
 - Deploy an application that uses an Azure Managed Database
 - Learn how to use OpenShift Service Mesh for application observability and tracing
 - Make an application on OpenShift scalable and resistant to node failures and upgrades